sookinoby/generative-models/README.md

 RNN doesn’t provide the capability to forget irrelevant context in between the phrases.
 RNN gives more importance to the previous hidden state because it cannot give preference to the arbitrary (t-k) hidden state, where t is the current time step and k is the number greater than 0.
 Training an RNN on a long sequence of words can cause gradient in backpropagation to vanish (when gradient is less than one) or to explode (when gradient is larger than 1), as [back propagation](http://neuralnetworksanddeeplearning.com/chap2.html) basically multiplies the gradients along the computational graph in reverse direction.
 A detailed explanation of problems with RNN is given [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.421.8930&rep=rep1&type=pdf).
 ## Long short term memory (LSTM)
 In order to address the problems with basic RNN German researchers, Sepp Hochreiter and Juergen Schmidhuber proposed [Long short term memory](http://www.bioinf.jku.at/publications/older/2604.pdf) (LSTM, a complex RNN unit) as a solution to the vanishing / exploding gradient problem.
 A beautifully illustrated simpler version of LSTM can be found [here](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714).
 We can see that each unit of LSTM has a small neural network that decides the amount of information it needs to remember (memory) from the previous time step.
-The diagram below illustrates the LSTM model:
+The diagram below illustrates the LSTM model:  <br />
  ![Alt text](images/lstm.png?raw=true "RNN") <br />

 # Preparing your environment